SCIInstitute/ShapeWorks/docs/use-cases/use-cases.md

 $ python RunUseCase.py --use_case [insert name of use case here] --skip_grooming
 ```

 * `--groom_images`: Some use cases can be run on just segmentations or on segmentations plus the corresponding imaging data.
 To carry the images through the grooming process with the segmentation, the `--groom_images` tag must be used.
-Note if this tag is used with a use case that does not have images, a warning will beprinted and the tag will be ignored.
+Note if this tag is used with a use case that does not have images, a warning will be printed and the tag will be ignored.

 ```
 $ python RunUseCase.py --use_case [insert name of use case here] --groom_images